thruthesky/ng-simple-editor/README.md

 ## Why

 * I search Angular/Ionic Web editors and I couldn't find simple one.
 All of them have dependencies like jQury, Bootstrap, Fontawesome, etc.
-* So I made one for myself.
+* So I made one.
 It's deadly simple.
 Easy to edit.
 No dependencies at all.

 ## How to Install